Lvroosa/Projects/Practicum Project/README.md

 You can find our presentation here: https://docs.google.com/presentation/d/1LM8if6JyuBvRmr4JiWQEqpTvsapHo6berhHbBW5MarM/edit?usp=sharing.

 Outside of our data cleaning and exploratory data analysis, we performed K-Means clustering to find the countries where collaboration was most important to make it onto the top 200.

+Our tools used for data analysis were R and Tableau.